memgraph/docs/cypher-manual/reading-existing-data.md

 slug: /reading-existing-data
 ---

 The simplest usage of the language is to find data stored in the database.
-For that purpose, the following clauses are offered:
+For that you can use one fo the the following clauses:

   * `MATCH` which searches for patterns;
   * `WHERE` for filtering the matched data and
   * `RETURN` for defining what will be presented to the user in the result set.
   * `UNION` and `UNION ALL` for combining results from multiple queries.
   * `UNWIND` for unwinding a list of values as individual rows.

 ## MATCH

 This clause is used to obtain data from Memgraph by matching it to a given pattern.
-For example, to find each node in the database, you can use the following query.
+For example, you can use the following query to find each node in the database.

 ```cypher
 MATCH (node) RETURN node;